A guide to medicated weight loss

 Currently in the UK, the only weight loss injection available is Saxenda® (sometimes referred to as liraglutide, as this is the active ingredient).
-This is available to some people on the NHS, through our weight loss service and the LloydsPharmacy medicated weight loss service.
+This is available to some people on the NHS and through our weight loss service.

 There is also another weight loss injection, known as Wegovy®, which is due to be available in the UK in 2023.
 You can sign up to find out more about Wegovy® when it launches here.

 How weight loss injections work

 Both Saxenda® and Wegovy® work in the same way to help you lose weight – they suppress your appetite.
 This means after eating , you feel fuller for longer and generally feel less hungry.

 Saxenda® and Wegovy are injections, or ‘pens’, that you have to give yourself.
 In the case of Saxenda®, it’s a daily injection.
 Wegovy only has to be injected weekly.

 Who are weight loss injections suitable for?